Beyond!: Sequel

 In a certain way, the story continues in Fantastic Four #544.
-Michael Collins, the Deathlok seen in the Beyond! miniseries, enlists the aid of the Fantastic Four to retrieve the body of Gravity, stolen from its grave.
+Deathlok enlists the aid of the Fantastic Four to retrieve the body of Gravity, stolen from its grave.
 Feeling very angry about this, Collins saw it as his duty to get the body back.
-The FF agreed to help and after a discussion with the Watcher, they discovered that Gravity's body was stolen by the living alien planet known as Epoch which had plans of her own for the body, reviving him and appointing him the new protector of the universe after Quasar had fallen due to Annihilus.
+The FF agreed to help and after a discussion with the Watcher, they discovered that Gravity's body was stolen by the living alien planet known as Epoch which had plans of her own for the body, reviving him and appointing him the new protector of the universe following Quasar's death.